berlinrs/berline.rs/_posts/2024-04-23-rust-and-tell-rust-for-the-web.md

 Ryan is a principal engineer at Fermyon where he works on Spin and upstream WebAssembly tooling.
 He is also a member of the Rust Foundation Board.
 In his free time he enjoys running, singing, cooking, travelling and exploring Berlin where he lives.

+_Jonas Dohse_
+Jonas is Tech Lead at SAP, supporting a team building an in-memory analytics database in Rust.

 [mainmatter]: https://mainmatter.com/